 You will be taught by full time academics and visiting lecturers all of whom have industry experience and professional qualifications.
 The construction studies programme offers a common first year to all its students so that students can interact with those studying different pathways and gain some knowledge of the work of all the professionals working in the construction industry.
-In furtherance of that aim, each year students from all the different pathways will work on projects that bring together all aspects of the course using an Enquiry Based Blended Learning approach.
-The course content will be delivered through a combination of contact sessions and online resources, which will introduce and develop themes that relate to the core subject.
+In furtherance of that aim, each year students from all the different pathways will work on projects that bring together all aspects of the course using an Enquiry Based Blended Learning approach will be employed in the delivery of the module.
+Module content will be delivered through a combination of contact sessions and online resources, which will introduce and develop themes that relate to the core subject.
 The delivery of the module will be broken down into key elements that have discrete tasks.
 Each of the tasks will be performed through independent study to develop critical thinking skills of analysis, synthesis and assimilation.
 At each stage of this process the outcomes of the task will be reviewed and formative feedback will be given to ensure clarity and comprehension.